-Dracula's Blood Pudding ice cream from Salt & Straw
+Spooktacular Series ice cream flavors from Salt & Straw

-Fabled Portland-based ice cream purveyor Salt & Straw — with two shops in Seattle — has unveiled some creepy flavors for the Halloween season.
-Salt & Straw is known for pushing the envelope in ice cream flavors, but this is seriously cutting-edge.
+Fabled Portland-based ice cream purveyor Salt & Straw — with two shops in Seattle — hasjust unveiled its creepy new flavors for the Halloween season, called its Spooktacular Series.
+Salt & Straw is known for pushing the envelope in ice cream flavors, but these are downright hair-raising.

 Are you ready?